JimengShi/DL/README.md

 [https://www.coursera.org/specializations/deep-learning](https://www.coursera.org/specializations/deep-learning)

 ## Some notes about "Deep Learning Specialization" are uploaded.
 This can be called a huge project to summarize it.
-Please check out <font color='red'>00 Notes</font> folder at first.
+Please check out <span style="color:red">some **00 Notes -- BIG PROJECT** text</span> folder at first.

 ## Other folders are my assignments of this class, which consists of five courses.
 This special course consists of five courses: